 Data sharing is increasingly seen as a core component of good research practice.

-Data availability statements are completed by researchers when , but by themselves, do not encourage researchers to make their data publicly available.
+Data availability statements are completed by researchers when mandatedrequired, but by themselves, do not encourage researchers to make their data publicly available.

 What this study adds

 Similar to published articles, preprinted data availability statements most commonly claim to make data “available on request”.